elisabaek/social_network_analysis_tutorial/README.md

 ## Funding

 * This material is based upon work supported by the National Science Foundation under Grant No. 1835239 and SBE Postdoctoral Research Fellowship under Grant No. 1911783.
-* *Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation*
+* *Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.*